 What happens when you don't have grant money to pay staff?

 In short, we don't get paid but we carry on regardless.
 We aren't consistently paid.
-I haven't received any pay in over a year and Alex hasn't been paid for the last 2 zines.
+I haven't received any pay since April 2023 and Alex hasn't been paid for the last 2 zines.

 So if you can afford to not be paid, you shouldn't.